Matthew Barney: Critical analysis

 Barney's work has provoked strong critical reaction, both positive and negative.
 Barney's work has been compared to performance artists Chris Burden and Vito Acconci, and some critics have argued that Barney's art is simultaneously a critique and a celebration of commercialism and blockbuster filmmaking.
 Commenting on the Cremaster series' enigmatic nature, Alexandra Keller and Frazer Ward write:

 "Rather than reading Cremaster, we are encouraged to consume it as high-end eye candy, whose symbolic system is available to us but hardly necessary to our pleasure: meaning, that is, is no longer a necessary component to art production or reception.
 Left to its own devices-and it is all devices, Cremaster places us in a framework of mutually assured consumption, consuming us as we consume it."

 The philosopher Arthur C. Danto, well known for his work on aesthetics, has praised Barney's work, noting the importance of Barney's use of sign systems such as Masonic symbology.

 Others have asserted Barney's works are contemporary expressions of surrealism.
 In the words of Chris Chang, Barney's Cremaster films, though "completely arcane, hermetic and solipsistic ... nevertheless periodically provide some of the most enigmatically beautiful experimental film imagery you'll ever see."

 "Is Barney's work a new beginning for a new century?", asks Richard Lacayo, writing in Time.
 "It feels more like a very energetic longing for a beginning, in which all kinds of imagery have been put to the service of one man's intricate fantasy of return to the womb.
 Something lovely and exasperating is forever in formation there.
 Will he ever give birth?"

 "Barney is the real thing.
 When he brings his boundless imagination to a subject he goes down to its depths to create images and implant ideas that stay in your mind for ever" writes art historian Richard Dorment in The Daily Telegraph.

 Kanye West also admires Barney's work and credited him as an influence on the music video for West's song "Famous".

 Personal life

-In the late 1990s, in New York, he met Icelandic artist Björk in the art scene.
-The pair formed a relationship and started living together, moving to Brooklyn Heights in 2000.
+In the late 1990s, in New York City, he met Icelandic artist Björk in the art scene.
+The pair formed a relationship and started living together, moving to Brooklyn Heights in 2000 and living in a penthouse co-op.
 Their daughter was born in 2002.
 Barney and Björk initially kept their work separate, but then collaborated on his art film Drawing Restraint 9, a long-term project released in 2005; Björk acted in the film and also contributed musical elements.
-The couple broke up in 2013.
+By September 2013, Barney and Björk were no longer a couple; Björk chronicled the breakup in her 2015 album Vulnicura.
 At the time, Björk described the breakup as "the most painful thing" that she had ever experienced.
 The album Vulnicura, and in particular the track "Black Lake", were written about the breakup.